-Perhaps that most harming source of bad information is the department of education student loan calculator.
+Perhaps the most harmful source of bad information is the department of education student loan calculator.
 This estimator does not account for spousal student debt but does include spousal income.
 So if you estimate your payment, and then estimate your spouses, it is possible you will get a number double what you owe.

 UPDATE 11/7/16: Great news on the repayment estimator site… it now includes an option to list spousal income as well… meaning this previously lousy resource is now very helpful!